Originally published: January, 2022

 He also credits the extraordinary care team and those special moments when he visited the hospital.
 “I can tell you that I always felt more than comfortable.
 I felt encouraged by anyone I met.
 The team on 5 West as we know it, is wonderful.
-I had an occasion to go back there this spring, and it was like walking back into Cheers — everybody knows your name.”
+I had an occasion to go back there last spring, and it was like walking back into Cheers — everybody knows your name.”

 As a longtime supporter of The Ottawa Hospital, and to see philanthropy play an important role in making this clinical trial a reality, he’s an even bigger advocate for encouraging support for our hospital.
 “All I can say is that the core funding of hospitals doesn’t provide for some of the innovative and cutting-edge things that go on, or maybe some really specialized piece of equipment.
 And that’s where the community donor can help and contribute to that effort.”

 For Dr. Kekre, philanthropy provides the spark for clinical trials like this, and can help to keep them moving forward.
 “Without philanthropy, we wouldn’t have a Biotherapeutics Manufacturing Centre or a Methods Centre at The Ottawa Hospital, and we wouldn’t be able to do innovative clinical trials like this.
 We need this kind of research to get to a place where all Canadians can benefit from these therapies.
 Without philanthropy, we would never get there.”